New Jersey Water Science Center

 Compiled in cooperation with the New Jersey Department of Environmental Protection

-Combined storage in the thirteen major water supply reservoirs as of April 30 was 76.620 billion gallons (94.7 percent of capacity), which is higher than the average April contents for the reference period 1961-1990.
-The storage was 1.371 billion gallons less than one month ago and 3.943 billion gallons more than one year ago.
+Combined storage in the thirteen major water supply reservoirs as of February 28 was 65.030 billion gallons (80.4 percent of capacity), which is greater than the average February contents for the reference period 1961-1990.
+The storage was 5.878 billion gallons greater than one month ago and 9.053 billion gallons less than one year ago.
 The thirteen major water supply reservoirs are as follows: Lake Tappan, Woodcliff Lake, Oradell Reservoir, DeForest Lake, Splitrock Reservoir, Boonton Reservoir, Canistear Reservoir, Oak Ridge Reservoir, Clinton Reservoir, Charlotteburg Reservoir, Echo Lake, Wanaque Reservoir and Spruce Run Reservoir.

-Groundwater levels, as measured in water-table observation wells for the month of April, were above normal at the Morrell 1 and Vocational School 2 index wells, but below normal at the Readington School 11 index well.
-Levels decreased from last month.
-Levels were lower than one year ago at the Morrell 1 and Vocational School 2 index wells, but higher than one year ago at the Readington School 11 index well.
+Groundwater levels, as measured in water-table observation wells for the month of February, were below normal at the Readington School 11 and Vocational School 2 index wells, and above normal at the Morrell 1 index well.
+Levels decreased from last month and were lower than one year ago at all three index wells.

-Water-quality parameters collected from the Delaware River at Trenton were within the range of historical monthly values.
-Water temperature ranged from 6.9 to 16.4 degrees Celsius.
-Dissolved oxygen ranged from 9.3 to 14.2 milligrams per liter.
-Specific conductance ranged from 155 to 208 microsiemens per centimeter at 25°C.
+Water-quality parameters collected from the Delaware River at Trenton were within the range of historical monthly values except for a new high in water temperature.
+Water temperature ranged from 1.2 to 9.6 degrees Celsius.
+Dissolved oxygen ranged from 11 to 14.8 milligrams per liter.
+Specific conductance ranged from 109 to 275 microsiemens per centimeter at 25°C.